kdgdkd/ramiho/README.md

 ramiho is written in bash, and should work on any Linux distributions using ALSA.

 [Optional]
-For additional testing functionalities, ramiho uses [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/ReceiveMIDI), both by Geert Bevin.
-These tools are used as a filtered monitor and for testing the connexions.
+For additional testing functionalities, ramiho uses two applications by Geert Bevin.
+[ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) is used as for a filtered monitor, and [SendMidi](https://github.com/gbevin/ReceiveMIDI) to test output connexions.
 The default location for these executables is ramiho's srmidi directory, but you may define any other location (or alias) in the fCONF function.
-For advanced connexion configurations (like routing and and splitting and merging MIDI channels) ramiho uses [midish](https://midish.org), by Alexandre Ratchov.
+For advanced connexion configurations (like routing, splitting and merging MIDI channels) ramiho uses [midish](https://midish.org), by Alexandre Ratchov.
-And if you wish ramiho to speak back, you will need a text-to-sound engine; I use [festival](http://festvox.org/festival/) (**sudo apt-get install festival**).
+ramiho speaks, but you will need a text-to-sound engine.
+It works with [festival](http://festvox.org/festival/), and probably with [eSpeak](https://espeak.sourceforge.net/).

 ## Installation
 Copy the files and directories in this repository to your user directory (git clone https://github.com/kdgdkd/ramiho).
 Make sure that the permissions are right, ramiho is executable and can access favcnx files.
-You may also define an alias, and install the optional software from the previous section.
+You may want to define an alias, and install the optional software from the previous section.

 ## Usage